Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 2-7.
+- In nine games as the underdog over the last 10 matchups, the Reds have a record of 2-7.

-- In their last 10 matchups with a total posted by oddsmakers, the Reds and their foes are 7-3-0 when it comes to hitting the over.
+- When it comes to the over/under, the Reds and their opponents are 6-4-0 in their previous 10 games.

-- The Reds have failed to cover the spread in any of their last 10 contests (one of those games had a runline).
+- The Reds have fallen short of covering the runline in the one of their past 10 matchups that had a set spread.

 Reds Betting Records & Stats

-- Cincinnati has a record of 1-6 in games where bookmakers have it as underdogs of at least +135 on the moneyline.

-- The Reds have an implied victory probability of 42.6% according to the moneyline set for this matchup.

-- Games involving Cincinnati have gone over the total set by bookmakers in 11 of 18 chances this season.
+- Games involving Cincinnati have gone over the total set by oddsmakers in 11 of 19 chances this season.

 - The Reds have played just one game with a spread this season and did not cover in that contest.